12 August - 19 August 2026 ISRC-CN3 Summer School

 Priority will be given to individuals from underrepresented groups, those with caregiving responsibilities or disabilities, and students experiencing financial hardship.
 We appreciate your understanding.

-Acceptance of bursary requests and payment links will be sent to all selected applicants in July 2025,
+Acceptance of bursary requests and payment links will be sent to all selected applicants on 15 May 2026.

 We are also working to secure discounted accommodation at the Ulster University Student Village.
 Please note that availability is limited.
 If you would like to be considered for this accommodation, be sure to your interest in the bursary section of the pre-registration form.